Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: Experiment

 \subsection{Physical Experiments}

-As shown in Fig. \ref{fig:real_result}, we evaluate the generalization ability of our method in a real-world environment and validate whether the reconstructed digital twins can reliably support downstream physical interactions.
-Specifically, we validate the physical plausibility of the inferred object states and properties by comparing simulated and real-world experimental results of a pushing task in a Real2Sim digital scene.
-We use a Franka robotic arm equipped with a pusher and a static overhead Azure Kinect DK to capture a single RGB-D observation.
-A pushing trajectory is executed and recorded in the real world, and the same action $a_t$ is replayed in simulation.
-We randomly select and 3D-print ten object assets from each GSO \cite{downs2022google} and Toy4K \cite{stojanov2021using} datasets, and manually assemble complex tabletop scenes.
-Due to the single-view observation setting, we only adopt the single image input method, SAM3D+ICP \cite{chen2025sam} as the baseline method.
+\rd{As shown in Fig. \ref{fig:real_result}, we first evaluate the real-world generalization of our method and then apply it in two robotics tasks: interaction outcome prediction and downstream object decluttering.} \rd{In both settings, a Franka robotic arm and a static overhead Azure Kinect DK capture a single RGB-D observation of a cluttered tabletop scene.} We randomly select and 3D print ten object assets from each of the GSO \cite{downs2022google} and Toy4K \cite{stojanov2021using} datasets. \rd{Each scene is manually assembled and contains 4-7 objects.} Due to the single-view observation setting, we only adopt SAM3D+ICP \cite{chen2025sam} as the baseline method.
 All optimization settings are identical to those used in simulation experiments.
-Since ground-truth object poses are unavailable and only partial depth measurements are observed, we evaluate geometric accuracy using the Unilateral Chamfer Distance (UCD) between the object point cloud and the predicted object geometry.
-We report both the initial UCD ($\text{UCD}_i$) before interaction and the final UCD ($\text{UCD}_f$) after replaying the trajectory $a_t$.
+Since ground-truth object poses are unavailable and only partial depth measurements are observed, \rd{we quantify reconstruction quality and post-interaction prediction error using unilateral Chamfer Distance (UCD) between the observed object point cloud and the reconstructed meshes.}